kishuni/speedfuns/undertale/pacifist.md

 Take the Underground Tunnel to the other side of town.

 ### Papyrus
-It is faster to let him capture you three times (by 45 seconds!).
+It is faster to let him capture (kill) you three times (by 45 seconds!).

 Head back to his home to hang out with him.

 Go straight to his room and talk with him.

 Mash through the hangout.
+If he's staring at you, press C to advance.
 It's faster to not eat the spaghetti, but the menuing is difficult.

 Select his hat.
 Platonically.